gorenje/rippenstein/works/heart.md

 So instead how about making your own heart and spreading some more happiness and inspiration?

 Project [intentions are below](#about-the-project) and to support the project, you can make a [donation](/pay4pro).

+For something more commercial and consumer-friendly, try a malleable and purchasable [soul](/works/soul).

 ## Examples